|Top||Y&Y Plasfun Belay Glasses||10/10||A perfect pair||Best Price|

 It is, quite literally, a pain in the neck.
 Belayers also risk developing more serious spinal issues over time, like lumbar facet joint disorders.
 Yikes!

 Thankfully, there is a brilliant and simple solution to relieve some of the bummer from belaying, small enough to fit in the smallest pouch of a crag pack…

-On at least one visit to any climbing area, you may notice a belayer facing the rock, wearing some rather futuristic looking spectacles.
-Their suave belay style and refusal to crane their neck up to make sure the climber is safe may come off as a bit unsettling upon first encounter.
+On at least one visit to any climbing area, you may notice a belayer facing the rock, wearing some rather futuristic-looking spectacles.
+Their suave belay style and refusal to crane their neck up to make sure the climber is safe may come off as a bit unsettling upon the first encounter.

-Belay Glasses are special glasses that rock climbers use, while belaying, to eliminate the need to crane their neck upwards to watch their partner as they climb a route.
+Belay Glasses are special rock climbing glasses that climbers use while belaying.
+It eliminates the need to crane their neck upwards to watch their partner as they climb a route.